 The recipe is unbelievably simple, and even more so when you cheat the way I did and melt the butter and chocolate in the microwave instead of in a double boiler.
 You do have to clean two mixing bowls, but it is so worth it!

 One more thing: this recipe calls for three raw eggs, which I’m totally okay with.
 I don’t let the kids have raw eggs yet, seeing as they’re so young.
-But I use eggs that I’ve just purchased from Trader Joe’s, and the best by date is always at least three weeks off, so I feel the eggs are really very fresh and fine for Marc and me.
+But I use eggs that I’ve just purchased from Trader Joe’s, and the best by date is always at least three weeks off, so I feel the eggs are really very fresh and fine for us adults.
 However, if the safety of your eggs concerns you, find another recipe.
 It’s not worth risking your health!

 Chocolate Mousse (adapted from Mark Bittman’s recipe)